anshulgera17/learninglinux/Basic Command.md

-# Basic Commands for learning purpose
+# Basic Linux Commands for learning purpose

 - `#!/bin/bash`  shebang line
 - `#!/bin/sh`  this is also shebang line